PluMGMK/vbesvga.drv/README.md

 01D8: 1280*720*16
 01D9: 1280*720*32
 ```
-Note that this lists the total depths, so further experimentation may be needed to find the correct significant depth.
+Note that this lists the total depths rather than significant depths, so the depth list from the driver on boot failure may look a bit different.